Data Definition Language (DDL)

 Note: Associated user privileges and granted user_role records will also be removed from sys.privileges and sys.user_role

-For details see: Documentation/SQLReference/DataDefinition/Privileges/Users
+For details see: Users and: DropStatement.

-See also: CREATE USER ALTER USER RENAME
+See also: CREATE USER, ALTER USER RENAME.

 GRANT PRIVILEGES

-GRANT { SELECT | INSERT | UPDATE | DELETE | TRUNCATE | REFERENCES | ALL [ PRIVILEGES ] | EXECUTE | COPY INTO | COPY FROM } [, ... ] ON [ TABLE | FUNCTION | PROCEDURE | AGGREGATE | WINDOW ] object_name TO { user_login_name | role_name | PUBLIC } [, ... ] [ WITH GRANT OPTION ]
+GRANT { SELECT | INSERT | UPDATE | DELETE | TRUNCATE | REFERENCES | ALL [ PRIVILEGES ] | EXECUTE | COPY INTO | COPY FROM }

+Add privileges on a table or function (incl. procedure, filter function, loader) or aggregate function for a user or role or all users (PUBLIC).
 For tables the privileges can be: SELECT, INSERT, UPDATE, DELETE, TRUNCATE, REFERENCES, ALL, COPY INTO, COPY FROM.
 ALL implies privileges: SELECT, INSERT, UPDATE, DELETE, TRUNCATE and REFERENCES.
 Note: privilege REFERENCES is currently implemented as a synonym for SELECT.
+For aggregates, functions and procedures the privilege can be: EXECUTE or ALL.
+The privileges COPY INTO, COPY FROM enable execution of those COPY INTO, COPY FROM commands to users other than the monetdb system user.

 Example:

-GRANT ALL ON TABLE web_event TO PUBLIC; GRANT SELECT, INSERT ON TABLE "web_log" TO jan, piet, controller WITH GRANT OPTION; GRANT EXECUTE ON FUNCTION refresh_func TO PUBLIC; GRANT COPY INTO, COPY FROM ON TABLE new_facts TO mrdata;
+GRANT SELECT, INSERT ON TABLE "web_log" TO jan, piet, controller WITH GRANT OPTION;

 Note: The current user must have permission to GRANT privileges.
+The COPY INTO and COPY FROM privileges are MonetDB specific SQL.

-For details see: Documentation/SQLReference/DataDefinition/Privileges
+For details see: Privileges.

-See also: REVOKE PRIVILEGES GRANT ROLE CREATE USER
+See also: REVOKE PRIVILEGES, GRANT ROLE, CREATE USER.

-Associated system table: sys.privileges
+Associated system table: sys.privileges.

 REVOKE PRIVILEGES

-REVOKE [ GRANT OPTION FOR ] { SELECT | INSERT | UPDATE | DELETE | TRUNCATE | REFERENCES | ALL [ PRIVILEGES ] | EXECUTE | COPY INTO | COPY FROM } [, ... ] ON [ TABLE | FUNCTION | AGGREGATE | WINDOW ] object_name FROM { user_login_name | role_name | PUBLIC } [, ... ]
+{ SELECT | INSERT | UPDATE | DELETE | TRUNCATE | REFERENCES | ALL [ PRIVILEGES ] | EXECUTE | COPY INTO | COPY FROM }

 Remove privileges on a table or function (incl. procedure, filter function, loader) or aggregate function from a user or role or PUBLIC